raganwald-deprecated/homoiconic/2013/01/function_and_method_decorators.md

 [allong.es]: http://allong.es
 [u]:http://underscorejs.org

-In Part I, we compared and contrasted two versions of function composition.
+In [Part I][I], we compared and contrasted two versions of function composition.
 The first version is more-or-less a direct port of `compose` in functional languages that don't have any notion of a context:

 ```javascript
 function compose (fn1, fn2) {